vinaykumar-kayyur/sonic-buildimage/README.md

  **NOTE**:

-- Recommend reserving 50G free space to build one platform.
+- Recommend reserving at least 100G free space to build one platform with a single job.
+The build process will use more disk if you are setting `SONIC_BUILD_JOBS` to more than 1.
 - If Docker's workspace folder, `/var/lib/docker`, resides on a partition without sufficient free space, you may encounter an error like the following during a Docker container build job:

     `/usr/bin/tar: /path/to/sonic-buildimage/<some_file>: Cannot write: No space left on device`